GameTimeline

 • HotD only → GoT is not required first, but GoT callbacks make more sense after HotD

-• Licensed games (Telltale, mobile) → FAQ only—not part of the HBO story
+• Licensed games (Telltale, mobile) → optional—not part of the HBO story

 Story order tips